Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Methods

 The parameters derived from the distortion tensor - the Burgers vector and quadrupolar field - were calculated as above for the simulations, taking care to subtract the distortion field from the initial configuration.
 A 3x3 closed contour integral was used to determine the Burgers vector, due to the low sampling for the experimental data.
 We note that the value of $q_{0}$ does not affect the calculation of the Burgers vector, but the quadrupolar field is sensitive to the choice of the average volumetric strain.

 Experimental maps were smoothed for display using a Savitsky-Golay smoothing kernel of width 2 and order 1.
-This optimal least-squares fitting method smooths noise, whilst retaining the width and magnitude of peaks \cite{doi:10.1126/sciadv.abn0681}.
-Other parameters like correlations were calculated from the raw maps.
+This optimal least-squares fitting method smooths pixel-wise noise, whilst retaining the width and magnitude of peaks \cite{doi:10.1126/sciadv.abn0681}.
+Other parameters like the autocorrelation and average values corresponding to different quartiles in the parameter distributions were calculated from the raw maps with no filtering applied.
+The autocorrelation function is calculated from a zero-padded array of twice the largest array dimension as follows: